-On 15 June 2009, after a 12-month submission and selection process, the Dean and Chapter of St George’s Cathedral commissioned Marcus Canning and Christian de Vietri to create a contemporary sculpture on the theme of St George and the Dragon for the Cathedral grounds.
+On 15 June 2009, after a 12-month submission and selection process, the Chapter of St George’s Cathedral commissioned Marcus Canning and Christian de Vietri to create a contemporary sculpture on the theme of St George and the Dragon for the Cathedral grounds.

 The commission was made possible by a generous donation to the Cathedral Arts Foundation, which was earmarked for the project.
 The donor, Mark Creasy, pledged $500,000 to enable Canning and de Vietri’s design to be realized as an 18-metre artwork.